bryanesmith/run-log/frontend/README.md

 Note: do not include a trailing slash.

-But in production, when you are running both backend and frontend in same instance, then:
+But in production, when you are running both backend and frontend on the same host and port, then:

 ```json
 {